Rex Daugherty - Artistic Director

 Amanda is proud to be a company member of Solas Nua and Arts On the Horizon.
 She has appeared Off-Broadway withIrondale Ensemble: Julius Caesar (Calphurnia), Color Between The Lines (Ensemble).
 Her DC credits include: Keegan Theatre: Picasso at the Lapin Agile (Suzanne); Arts on the Horizon: Snow Day (Skip), Shakespeare Theatre Co: Tartuffe (Marianne US) Taffety Punk Theatre Company: Riot Grrrl’s The Tempest (Miranda and Trinculo), Titus Andronicus (Chiron), BOOTLEG Pericles, Two Gentlemen of Verona (Marina, Outlaw 2), Bloody Poetry (Harriet/Claire US), Charm (Anna/Sparkler); Rorschach Theatre: Very Still & Hard To See(Kimberly/Shikigami), She Kills Monsters (Vera); SCENA Theatre: Handbag(Suzanne/Constance), Lady Lay (Frau F); WSC Avant Bard: Orlando(Sasha); Annapolis Shakespeare Co: A Midsummer Night’s Dream (Hermia) ; Folger Theatre: Julius Caesar (AD) Twelfth Night (Viola US).
 Regional: The Lost Colony; P3 East: A Midsummer Night’s Dream (Helena).

-Thomas is a DC based actor and writer.
-He has performed at Round House Theatre in their production of Angels in America after previously appearing in Fool for Love.
+Thomas is a NYC based actor and writer, recently making his Broadway debut in the critically acclaimed production of Slave Play.
+He played the title role of Tony Award-Winner Enda Walsh’s Misterman with Solas Nua.
+Thomas has also performed at Round House Theatre in their production of Angels in America after previously appearing in Fool for Love.
 He has also appeared at Woolly Mammoth Theatre Company in the world premiers of Zombie: The American & Women Laughing Along with Salad, Ford’s Theatre in The Glass Menagerie, Theatre J in The Body of an American, Signature Theatre in Dying City, The Folger Theatre in Othello & The Taming of the Shrew, The American Shakespeare Center in King Lear, Measure for Measure, Twelfth Night, Richard II, A Midsummer Night’s Dream, The Revenger’s Tragedy, Macbeth, The Changeling, Henry VI Part 1, & Cymbeline.
 Thomas has appeared on HBO’s VEEP, and as Ensign Baker on AMC’s TURN.
-Thomas earned his MFA from The Academy for Classical Acting and proudly serves as literary manager of Solas Nua.
+Thomas earned his MFA from The Academy for Classical Acting and is proud to be an associated artist with Solas Nua.

 Paige Hathaway - Resident Designer